Skip to Content

 In Virginia waters, there were 19 shark attacks between 1900 and 2020.
 Four of these had fatal casualties.
 Additionally, some attacks were instigated.
 For instance, when a blacktip reef shark was revived from anesthesia, it bit the worker.

-Virginia experienced its deadliest attack in 2001.
-A 10-year-old boy swimming in the Atlantic Ocean near Sandbridge was bit by a bull shark.
+The deadliest attack in Virginia occurred in 2001.
+A 10-year-old boy swimming in the ocean near Sandbridge was bit by a bull shark.

 The most recent attack took place at Sandbridge in 2010, which was not lethal but startling.
-An 18-year-old surfer was bitten on the ankle and knee by a shark.
+An 18-year-old surfer was bitten on the knee and ankle by a shark.

 virginia beach shark